5P4RK3R/DSA/README.md

 Data Structures is a paradigm to handle data efficiently with minimal space & time complexity.

 ### Algorithms
-Algorithms are a paradigm of data structures to perform tasks in solving a problem
+Algorithms are a paradigm of data structures to perform tasks in solving a problem.